umpc/go-sortedmap/CONTRIBUTING.md

 When creating an issue, please be sure to include the following to ensure that your question can be answered:

-* A detailed description of the issue or question
+* A detailed description of the issue or question.
 * Steps taken to try and solve the issue or answer the question independently.
 If you are unsure of any steps to attempt, please say so.
-* The version of Go being used
+* The version of Go being used.
-* The ```go-sortedmap``` commit ID of the code being used
+* The ```go-sortedmap``` commit ID of the code being used.
-* A complete, working, snippet of code that demonstrates the issue being brought up
+* A complete, working, snippet of code that demonstrates the issue being brought up.

 ## Pull Requests